 Besides exact matches and adjacent matching cells, there are two matching letters in identical rows as shown Tables 1.4 and 1.4a: N and U.

 This leaves only two remaining letters from Elgar’s box cipher unaccounted for, the duplicate letters S and G located in the sixth and final row.
-Since both are duplicates, there are other adjacent matching cells in the name grid for these letters as shown in Tables 1.3 and 1.3a.
+As both are duplicates, there are other adjacent matching cells in the name grid for these letters as shown in Tables 1.3 and 1.3a.

 The numerous and intriguing parallels between the name grid and cipher table are not limited to letter matches within identical cells, adjacent cells, or identical rows.
 There is also the phenomenon of letter clustering in which certain letters are found grouped together.
 For example, the letters g and b are in adjacent cells in both the name grid and cipher table.
-The sixth column of the cipher table contains the letters e, o and s, and these same three letters are strung together diagonally in the name grid.
-The letters u, f and i are contiguous in both the name grid and cipher table, and the same holds true for the letters t, r, s and i.
+The sixth column of the cipher table contains the letters e, o, and s, and these same three letters are strung together diagonally in the name grid.
+The letters u, f, and i are contiguous in both the name grid and cipher table, and the same holds true for the letters t, r, s, and i.
 These observations are summarized in Tables 1.5 and 1.5a.

 The title Ein feste Burg may be assembled from 12 letters in the name grid (Table 1.6), leaving an astonishing array of anagram solutions for the remaining 24: nimayoeloytmrodedardinal.

-While the vast majority of these anagrams are sheer nonsense, a rare few standout.
-One example is An ordained morality melody, an apt description for Martin Luther's epic hymn, A Mighty Fortress.
+While the vast majority of these anagrams are utter nonsense, a rare few stand out.
+One example is An ordained morality melody, an apt description for Martin Luther’s epic hymn, A Mighty Fortress.
 Another possible anagram solution is Iy, Edoo, adrn a Martin L melody.
-The personal pronoun I is rendered phonetically as Iy.
-Edoo was Alice's pet name for Elgar spelled phonetically in the title of Variation XIV as E.D.U.
-The word adorn is rendered phonetically as adrn.
+The personal pronoun I is phonetically rendered as Iy.
+Edoo was Alice’s pet name for Elgar realized phonetically in the title of Variation XIV as E.D.U.
+The word adorn is spelled phonetically as adrn.
 This alternate anagram may be read as I, Edoo, adorn a Martin L melody.
 A series of variations is one convincing way to adorn a melody.
-The phonetic spelling of I as Iy may allude to Elgar's personal identification with the military, specifically as an Imperial Yeoman.
+The phonetic spelling of I as Iy may allude to Elgar’s personal identification with the military, specifically as an Imperial Yeoman.
 Martin L turns up as part of another anagram, this one obtained from Maeterlinck, the only name Elgar mentions in the original 1899 program note for the Variations.
 The name grid may be viewed as one complete anagram that reads I, Edoo, adorn a Martin L melody–Ein feste Burg.
 The reader is encouraged to attempt other anagram solutions and share them in the comments section.